edgelesssys/marblerun.sh/content/docs/getting-started/quickstart.md

 export MARBLERUN=localhost:25555
 ```

-Verify the Quote and get the Coordinator's Root-Certificate.
-The SGX Quote proofs the integrity of the coordinator pod.
-Marblerun returns a certificate as result and stores it as marblerun.cert in your current directory.
-The Certificate is bound to the Quote and can be used for future verification.
+Verify the quote and get the Coordinator's root certificate.
+The SGX quote proves the integrity of the coordinator pod.
+Marblerun returns a certificate as result and stores it as `marblerun.cert` in your current directory.
+The certificate is bound to the quote and can be used for future verification.
 Since we are not using SGX hardware in this case, the quote is omitted by marblerun.

 ```bash
 marblerun certificate root $MARBLERUN -o marblerun.crt --insecure